for KNIVES, BLADES, RAZORS, SCALPELS, MACHINE KNIVES and many other CUTTING EDGES

 As the blade contacts the rubber the force increases to a maximum at which cutting starts to take place after which this cutting force falls to lower level.
 It is this maximum force that is used as the sharpness related figure.
 Although the above curve is not visually produced by the standard instrument the maximum cutting force is numerically recorded, however it is visible with the computer interface option.

 For needles and other sharp pointed blades an optional alternative feed unit can be fitted using a polyurethane membrane as the test media, which is pulled taught, the point of the needle then penetrating through it.
 A similar force curve is generated and the instrument again displays this peak force as a measurement of sharpness.
 This test system has been proved by extensive trials to be able to accurately evaluate blade sharpening techniques and edge coatings, providing an essential tool for blade quality control and research and development such as heat treatments, sharpening and coating technology.

 Machine description of CATRA Razor Edge Sharpness Tester (REST)

-- - The rubber test media is manually loaded around a self gripping former with quick action index mechanism, allowing the operator to accurately and repeatedly present a fresh surface towards the blade.
-Alternative test medias and holders are available for certain unusual blade or needle formats
+- The rubber test media is manually loaded around a self gripping former with quick action index mechanism, allowing the operator to accurately and repeatedly present a fresh surface towards the blade.
+Alternative test medias and holders are available for certain unusual blades or needle formats

-- - Maximum blade width 100mm, maximum blade length 200mm, but can longer and wider blades can be accommodated with a special adaptor.
+- Maximum blade width 100mm, maximum blade length 200mm.
+Longer and wider blades can be accommodated with a special adaptor.

-Note As this system is different to the ISO 8442.5 testing technique for sharpness measurement the results from this system are not directly comparable as the cutting performance of any specific blade or knife varies dependant on the material being cut.
-For example a razor blade is great for shaving , but is useless at cutting down trees!
+Note: This system is different to the ISO 8442.5 testing technique for sharpness measurement.
+Hence, the results from this system are not directly comparable as the cutting performance of any specific blade or knife is dependant on the material being cut.
+For example a razor blade is great for shaving, but is useless at cutting down trees!